danharriscoastal/danharriscoastal.github.io/publications.md

 ## Media Comment/Press Releases

 A few press releases and news articles.
 They are a combination of press releases and interviews for our research outputs and comment to the media on coastal issues.
-There are more interviews and press releases out there for our work but list list provides a short overview where the links are still active.
+There are more interviews and press releases out there for our work but this list provides a short overview where the links are still active.

 **ABC News**